csokol/vraptor-migrations/README.md

 # how to use

 Just create a class with name **M(number)AnyNameHere**.
-The number should always increase and never repeated.
+The number should always increase, contain 3 digits (001, 002, ...), and never repeat.

 --------
 ```java